ZZN-ctrl/Material-evolutionary-optimization-with-LLM/README.md

 5. LLM_coding_prompt_step3_evaluation.txt represents the LLM evaluation for the merged data.
 This document include the coding part and prompt string part

-6. The output after LLM evaluation for experiments is recorded in Final_output.csv, where the "YS UTS Elongation" values are predicted by LLM
+6. After density screening, the remaining solutions are evaluated by LLM and stored in reevaluate_output.csv, where the "YS UTS Elongation" values are predicted by LLM

+7. Finally, the 20 selected solutions are recorded in Final_output.csv